My Favourite UK Reusable Advent Calendars For All Budgets

-Give single-use the shove this Christmas, starting with this guide to the best eco-friendly and reusable advent calendars.
+Give single-use the shove this Christmas, starting with this guide to my favourite eco-friendly and reusable advent calendars.
 These refillable calendars will delight kids (and even grown-ups) for years to come.

-About eight years ago I decided to give single-use advent calendars the cold shoulder.
+About a decade ago, I decided to give single-use advent calendars the cold shoulder.
 After reading some scary facts about the excess waste generated at Christmas, I decided I wanted to lessen my family’s impact over the festive season.

 And do you know what else?
 It brings me so much joy.
 Yes, me!

-Guide to The Best Eco-Friendly and Reusable Advent Calendars
+Guide to UK Eco-Friendly & Reusable Advent Calendars

-If you are looking to make an eco-friendly switch, then let me share my favourite reusable advent calendars at a variety of different price points.
-And at the bottom of this post, I’ll also share some ideas of what to pop in the pockets of your reusable advent calendar, in case you are looking for any inspiration.
+If you are looking to make an eco-friendly switch, then let me share my favourite reusable Advent calendars at a variety of different price points.
+And at the bottom of this post, I’ll also share some ideas of what to pop in the pockets, in case you are looking for any inspiration.

 Contrary to what you might think, reusable calendars can be done on a budget.
-Here are my top picks for calendars under £10:
+Here is my top pick for calendars under ยฃ10:

 Hessian Calendar

-Coming in at a budget-friendly £8.55 is this cute hessian reusable advent calendar, available on Etsy.
+Coming in at a budget-friendly ยฃ9.90 is this cute hessian reusable advent calendar, available on Etsy.

 With this set comprising 24 stockings, pegs, and 3 metres of string, you’re all set to begin the countdown to Christmas in a budget-friendly and sustainable style.
 Simply hang this calendar up on your wall or mantlepiece, and slip a little sweet treat into each mini stocking.

-If you’ve got a little more to spend, there are many more options to count down:
+If you’ve got a little more to spend, there are a few more options to count down:

-This pretty DIY advent calendar kit (£17.82 from Etsy) features 24 cute canvas bags ready to be filled with tiny treats to enjoy during the countdown to Christmas.
+This pretty personalised gingerbread hanging calendar (ยฃ25 from Not On The High St) features 25 pockets ready to be filled with treats to enjoy during the countdown to Christmas.

-This beautiful Scandi-style advent calendar (£16.95 from Etsy) is a great way to count down to Christmas.
+This lovely wooden Advent house (ยฃ25 from Hobbycraft) is a great way to count down to Christmas.

-Here are my top picks for calendars under £50 – from fun reusable bunting calendars to super stylish houses and boxes:
+Here are my top picks for calendars ยฃ50 and under – from fun reusable bunting calendars to lovely boxes and wall hangings:

 Bunting Style Calendar